pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

 #explanation(detail: "Who is the game aimed at?")[
   == Target Audience
 ]
-People interested in relaxing with their friends
+People interested in relaxing with their friends.

-#explanation(detail: "Examples of similar products and comments on how it is different")[
+#explanation(detail: "Examples of similar products and comments on how it's different")[
   == Competition
 ]